St. Petersburg paradox: Finite St. Petersburg lotteries

 The following table shows the expected value E of the game with various potential bankers and their bankroll W:

 Note: Under game rules which specify that if the player wins more than the casino's bankroll they will be paid all the casino has, the additional expected value is less than it would be if the casino had enough funds to cover one more round, i.e. less than $1.
 For the player to win W he must be allowed to play round L+1.
 So the additional expected value is W/2^{L+1}.

 The premise of infinite resources produces a variety of apparent paradoxes in economics.
 In the martingale betting system, a gambler betting on a tossed coin doubles his bet after every loss so that an eventual win would cover all losses; this system fails with any finite bankroll.
 The gambler's ruin concept shows that a persistent gambler who raises his bet to a fixed fraction of his bankroll when he wins, but does not reduce his bet when he loses, will eventually and inevitably go broke—even if the game has a positive expected value.

 Ignore events with small probability

 Buffon argued that a theory of rational behavior must correspond to what a rational decision-maker would do in real life, and since reasonable people regularly ignore events that are unlikely enough, a rational decision-maker should also ignore such rare events.

-As an estimate of the threshold of ignorability, he argued that, since a 56-year-old man ignores the possibility of dying in the next 24 hours, which has a probability of 1/10189 according to the mortality tables, events with less than 1/10,000 probability could be ignored.
+As an estimate of the threshold of ignorability, he argued that, since a 56-year-old man ignores the possibility of dying in the next 24 hours, which had a probability of 1/10189 according to the mortality tables of the day, events with less than 1/10,000 probability could be ignored.
 Assuming that, the St Petersburg game has an expected payoff of only $\sum_{k=1}^{13} 2^k\frac{1}{2^k} = 13$.